soxueren/atsd/api/sql/README.md

 ### CORREL

-The `CORREL` correlation function accepts two numeric expression as arguments (or two value columns in a `JOIN` query) and calculates the [Pearson correllation](http://commons.apache.org/proper/commons-math/javadocs/api-3.3/org/apache/commons/math3/stat/correlation/PearsonsCorrelation.html) coefficient between these two variable.
+The `CORREL` correlation function accepts two numeric expression as arguments (or two value columns in a `JOIN` query) and calculates the [Pearson correllation](http://commons.apache.org/proper/commons-math/javadocs/api-3.3/org/apache/commons/math3/stat/correlation/PearsonsCorrelation.html) coefficient between these two variables.

 > If one if the variables is constant (its standard deviation is 0), the `CORREL` function returns `NaN`.